 Getting around the Show

 For wheelchair users and anyone who is concerned about standing up in a crowd for the hour and a half that the Show takes to pass, the grandstands are by far the best bet.
 As well as the banked seating there are places reserved for wheelchairs, each with space for an accompanying carer if required.
-Tickets will become available in June and you can buy them online or by calling the ticket office on 01908 300106.
-Don't delay: the number of wheelchair spaces is limited and the whole grandstand sells out long before the day of the Show.
+You can buy grandstand tickets online or by calling Gerard Pryce in the ticket office on 0845 450 6180.
+Don't delay: the number of wheelchair spaces is limited and the grandstands sells out long before the day of the Show.

 The busiest parts of the route are around St Paul's and Mansion House.
 If you're at all concerned about the crowds, or might be a bit unsteady on your feet, please avoid those areas.
 In quieter places like Fleet Street the crowd should be much more manageable and you should be able to use folding chairs.
 There is also less of a crush during the return leg of the procession, so for wheelchair users the best option is to head for Victoria Embankment at about 1pm.